microsoft/accessibility-insights-windows/docs/RulesOverview.md

 ### Conditions

 Conditions are classses used to represent the properties, patterns, and values of an element in a grammatical form that is reusable, self-describing, and easy to read.
-All conditions must inherit from the `AccessibilityInsights.Rules.Condition` base class.
+All conditions must inherit from the `Axe.Windows.Rules.Condition` base class.
 Conditions have the following features:

 - A condition evaluates to true or false via its `Matches` method.
 - A condition has an associated text description.
 Descriptions can be assigned via the index operator, e.g., `Button["Button"]`